Yoav666s/dnd-wiki/collections/_drafts/subclass/mischievous-apprentice.md

 Starting at 13th level, the [[mischievous incantations]] you've specialized in become instinctual, allowing you to cast them in a repertoire of unique reactions.

 ## Deceitful Dodge
-At 13th level, if you're specialized in the [[deceitful maneuver]] cantrip, you learn the **deceitful dodge** riposte.
-When you're targeted by an attack that relies on sight, you may use your reaction to cast [[deceitful maneuver]] and attempt to move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
+At 13th level, if you're specialized in the [[mirage]] cantrip, you learn the **deceitful dodge** riposte.
+When you're targeted by an attack that relies on sight, you may use your reaction to cast [[mirage]] and attempt to move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
 Make a Dexterity saving throw against the attack roll.
 On success, you evade it completely.
 On failure, you take half damage.
 Your movement doesn't provoke an opportunity attack from that creature.

 ## Divert
 At 13th level, if you're specialized in the [[fling]] cantrip, you learn the **divert** riposte.
 When you notice a ranged weapon attack, you may use your reaction to try and divert its projectile when it reaches a distance of 60 feet or less from you.